Yoctol/bottender/docs/the-basics-session.md

 Bot > Count: 2
 ```

 In this section, we will explain how to use the state correctly to build a counter.
-It begins with a count state variable, which will be updated when the bot receives an event.
+It begins with a count state variable, which is updated when the bot receives an event.

-Let's start with a static action like this:
+Let's start with a static [Bottender action](the-basics-actions.md) as follows:

 ```js
 async function EventCount(context) {